 Canon 5D Mark III versus Fujifilm X-T2

 The Canon EOS 5D Mark III and the Fujifilm X-T2 are two digital cameras that were revealed to the public, respectively, in March 2012 and July 2016.
 The 5D Mark III is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (5D Mark III) and an APS-C sensor.
+The cameras are based on a full frame (5D Mark III) and an APS-C (X-T2) sensor.
 The Canon has a resolution of 22.1 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 5D Mark III and the Fujifilm X-T2 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).